Bali: Contemporary

 The 1963 eruption of Mount Agung killed thousands, created economic havoc, and forced many displaced Balinese to be transmigrated to other parts of Indonesia.
-Mirroring the widening of social divisions across Indonesia in the 1950s and early 1960s, Bali saw conflict between supporters of the traditional caste system, and those rejecting this system.
+Mirroring the widening of social divisions across Indonesia in the 1950s and early 1960s, Bali saw conflict between supporters of the traditional caste system and those rejecting this system.
 Politically, the opposition was represented by supporters of the Indonesian Communist Party (PKI) and the Indonesian Nationalist Party (PNI), with tensions and ill-feeling further increased by the PKI's land reform programmes.
 A purported coup attempt in Jakarta was averted by forces led by General Suharto.

-The army became the dominant power as it instigated a violent anti-communist purge, in which the army blamed the PKI for the coup.
+The army became the dominant power as it instigated a violent anti-communist purge backed by Western powers, in which the army blamed the PKI for the coup.
 Most estimates suggest that at least 500,000 people were killed across Indonesia, with an estimated 80,000 killed in Bali, equivalent to 5% of the island's population.
 With no Islamic forces involved as in Java and Sumatra, upper-caste PNI landlords led the extermination of PKI members.

-As a result of the 1965–66 upheavals, Suharto was able to manoeuvre Sukarno out of the presidency.
+As a result of the 1965–66 massacres, Suharto was able to manoeuvre Sukarno out of the presidency.
 His "New Order" government re-established relations with Western countries.
-The pre-War Bali as "paradise" was revived in a modern form.
+The pre-war Bali, as "paradise," was revived in a modern form.
 The resulting large growth in tourism has led to a dramatic increase in Balinese standards of living and significant foreign exchange earned for the country.

 A bombing in 2002 by militant Islamists in the tourist area of Kuta killed 202 people, mostly foreigners.
 This attack, and another in 2005, severely reduced tourism, producing much economic hardship on the island.

+On 9 July 2008, for the first time in Bali's history, the election for governor and vice governor of Bali was democratically elected by the people of Bali directly.

-On 27 November 2017, Mount Agung erupted five times, causing an evacuation of thousands, disrupting air travel and environmental damage.
+On 27 November 2017, Mount Agung erupted five times, causing the evacuation of thousands, disrupting air travel, and causing much environmental damage.
 Further eruptions also occurred between 2018 and 2019.

+On 15–16 November 2022, with the 2022 G20 Bali summit, the seventeenth meeting of the Group of Twenty (G20) was held in Nusa Dua.